Builder Registration Rules for New Construction Read This Before You Tour

 Do this now:

-Save any emails/texts you received
+Save any emails, texts, or confirmations you received

-How to Tour Model Homes Safely (Simple Checklist)
+How to Tour Model Homes Safely

 Before you go:

-At the model:
+At the model home:

 Keep the conversation focused on:

-base price vs lot premium
+base price versus lot premium

-estimated timeline
+estimated build timeline

 Common Questions (FAQ)

+Can I bring an agent on my second visit?
 Sometimes.
 Many builders treat the first contact as registration and may refuse to recognize an agent after.
 It varies by builder policy and timing.

+What if I never signed in—does it still count?
 It can.
 If you gave your name, scanned a QR code, booked online, emailed, or called, that may be enough for the builder to log you.